swazau/UON_GPA/README.md

 # GPA and WAM Calculator

-A Python tool for visualising academic performance and calculating GPAs and WAMs from CSV grade data, designed for the University of Newcastle grading system.
+A Python tool for visualising academic performance and calculating GPAs and WAMs from CSV grade data or PDF transcripts, designed for the University of Newcastle grading system.

 ## Features